Video Is Graph: Structured Graph Module for Video Action Recognition: Introduction

-By grouping, the original complete graph is divided into several allopatric sub-graphs, with each subgraph containing the relationships between each node and its specific temporal region.
-Since subgraphs are established according to the original sequence attributes of the video clip, inference clues from different subgraphs contain their corresponding temporal patterns.
-Therefore, SGM can simultaneously extract global structure information and temporal sequential features.
-In this way, SGM can force the blind information transmission process to be more concentrated without superfluous operation.
+By grouping, the original complete graph is divided into several allopatric sub-graphs and each subgraph contains the relationships between each node and its specific temporal region under the specific grouping principle.
+Since subgraphs are gained according to the original sequence attributes of the video clip, inference results from different subgraphs contain corresponding temporal patterns.
+Therefore, SGM can extract global structure information and temporal sequence features.
+In addition, unlike the multi-head attention mechanism repeatedly with varied parameters on an identical structure, SGM separately transmit information.
+In this way, SGM can force the blind information transmission process to be more concentrated but without superfluous operations.

-To obtain powerful spatiotemporal features, we insert SGM within the InceptionV3 \cite{szegedy2016rethinking} network to construct an SGN network.
+To gain sufficient spatio-temporal features, we insert SGM with the InceptionV3 \cite{szegedy2016rethinking} network to construct an SGN network.
 We evaluate it on short-interval motion-focused datasets (Something-Something V1$\&$V2 \cite{goyal2017something, mahdisoltani2018effectiveness}), long-interval motion-focused datasets (Diving48 \cite{li2018resound}), and scene-focused datasets (Kinetics-400 \cite{carreira2017quo}, UCF101 \cite{2012UCF101}, HMDB51 \cite{2011HMDB}).
-Our SGN can achieve on par with or better than the latest approaches on these datasets, with a slight increase in computation (1.08$\times$ as many as InceptionV3).
+Our SGN can achieve on par with or better than the latest competitions on these datasets, with a marginal increase in computation (1.08$\times$ as many as InceptionV3).

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose to reorganize the frames in a video clip and transform it into graph structures to capture long-term dependencies. \item We propose a novel Structured Graph Module (SGM), which groups the neighbors of nodes according to the temporal prior information, so that sufficient sequential information can be preserved in the transformation process from sequence representation to graph representation. \item We construct the action recognition network SGN by inserting SGM to inception-v3 standard blocks.
-Due to the innovative SGM, the SGN can extract various spatiotemporal features and perceive global structural information, achieving SOTA performance on various datasets with a marginal increase in computation. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose to reorganize the frames in a video clip and transform it into graph structures to capture long-term dependencies. \item We propose a novel Structured Graph Module (SGM), which groups the neighbours of nodes according to the temporal prior information so that sufficient sequence information can be saved in the transformation process from sequence representation to graph representation. \item We construct a novel network SGN by inserting SGM to inception-v3 standard blocks.
+Due to the innovative SGM, the SGN can extract various spatio-temporal features and perceive global structural information.
+Finally, our SGN achieves SOTA performance on various datasets with a marginal increase in computation. \end{itemize}